 NSGC Clinical Genetic Testing and Reimbursement Expert

-Gillian Hooker is the president of the National Society of Genetic Counselors’ Board of Directors.
+Gillian Hooker is the 2020 past president of the National Society of Genetic Counselors’ Board of Directors.
 As NSGC’s clinical genetic testing and reimbursement expert, she can discuss the landscape of genetic tests available to be ordered in the clinic, trends and policies impacting that landscape, including insurance coverage, and tools to support the appropriate use of genetic tests.

 In addition to her work with NSGC, Hooker is the Vice President of Clinical Development for Concert Genetics.
 She provides clinical leadership and coordinates a number of internal and external collaborations to use test data, insurance claims and genetic testing market data to help with policy development for hospitals, health plans, and federal policymakers.
 Previously, Hooker served as the associate director of the NIH/Johns Hopkins Genetic Counseling Training Program and conducted research at the National Human Genome Research Institute as part of the ClinSeq team, studying the first health populations to undergo whole-exome sequencing.

 She also holds an adjunct Associate Professor position at Vanderbilt University, leading the research arm of the Vanderbilt Genetic Counseling Training Program.
 In addition, she is on the advisory committee of the Wayne State University Genetic Counseling Training Program and serves as a thesis advisor to students in the University of Alabama Genetic Counseling Training Program and the Stanford Genetic Counseling Program.